PretendoNetwork/nintendo-wiki/docs/nex/protocols/matchmake-extension/super-smash-bros-4.md

 title: Super Smash Bros.
 4 (109)
 ---

 This page describes the methods that are only seen in Super Smash Bros.
-4.
+4. Everything described in the Notes column for each table are guesses and may not be accurate.

 ## Methods